 How much will it cost me?

 The Q3 does come with a premium price tag, but it is very well-equipped as standard, and that – combined with the premium image and high quality - does go some way towards justifying the cost.
 Buyers can choose several of the engines with front-wheel drive, which helps to keep purchase prices and running costs down if you don’t particularly need the extra traction of four-wheel drive.
-Resale values for Audi’s cars are generally high, so the total cost of ownership should remain reasonable for the Q3.
+Resale values for Audi’s cars are generally high, but industry predictions suggest the Q3 might not hold onto its value as well as rivals like the BMW X2 or Volvo XC40 so the total cost of ownership should remain reasonable for the Q3.

 How reliable is it?

 According to the Warranty Direct Reliability Index, Audi languishes in the lower half of the manufacturer table.
-Our owner reviews tell a far more positive story, though, with very few owners of the previous Q3 reporting mechanical trouble.
+The story is worse in the JD Power 2019 Vehicle Dependability Study, which sees Audi third from bottom overall.
 Whatever the case, it may be worth considering the extended warranty options.
 All new Audi models come with a three-year/60,000-mile warranty, with further options to add a fourth or fifth year, or a higher mileage limit, at an additional cost.
 Owners can also spread servicing costs into monthly payments.

 How safe is it?

 The Q3 comes with a good level of safety equipment as standard.
 There are several driver assistance systems to help with the day-to-day driving, including lane departure warning that alerts you when you veer out of your lane, along with side assist, which provides a visual warning when another vehicle is in your blind spot and alerts you should you attempt to signal and move out.
 Front-facing sensors can sense pedestrians and cyclists and, if it detects the risk of a collision, it will provide acoustic, haptic and visual warnings and, if necessary, perform braking assistance or an emergency braking action in certain circumstances.
-The car has yet to be crash tested by Euro NCAP.
+The car scored the maximum five stars in crash tests by safety organisation Euro NCAP.

 How much equipment do I get?